-- Staff, volunteers, and families may not participate in parish faith formation programming if they exhibit COVID-19 symptoms. - Temperature checks are required in every parish of the Archdiocese of Boston for every staff member and volunteer (priest, deacon, faith formation leader, grade level coordinator, RCIA coordinator, administrative assistant, catechist, hall monitor, technology help, etc.) before entering a parish building to assist with faith formation programming, using the non-touch infrared thermometers with which parishes have been supplied.
-If the person's temperature exceeds 100 degrees Fahrenheit they may not come into the building.
+- Food - No food is permitted at parish faith formation programming or events at this time. - Screening - Staff, volunteers, and families may not participate in parish faith formation programming if they exhibit COVID-19 symptoms. - Temperature checks are required in every parish of the Archdiocese of Boston for every staff member, volunteer (priest, deacon, faith formation leader, grade level coordinator, RCIA coordinator, administrative assistant, catechist, hall monitor, technology help, etc.), and participant (parents, youth, and children) before entering a parish building to assist with or participate in faith formation programming, using the non-touch infrared thermometers with which parishes have been supplied.
+If a person's temperature exceeds 100 degrees Fahrenheit they may not come into the building. - Hand hygiene - Staff, volunteers, and families are required to exercise hand hygiene handwashing when possible and hand sanitizing at other times - upon arrival and when putting on or taking off masks. - Cleaning - All facilities/rooms/bathrooms used during faith formation programming must be thoroughly cleaned between each use. - Please see https://rcabrisk.org/cleaning-and-disinfecting/ for more information regarding cleaning and disinfecting parish spaces. - Group Size/Capacity - Follow state and local group size limits, consistent with the other requirements and guidelines of this document (6-feet spacing, etc), and any other state and archdiocesan guidance.

-Hand hygiene

-Staff, volunteers, and families are required to exercise hand hygiene handwashing when possible and hand sanitizing at other times upon arrival and when putting on or taking off masks.